SimeonHristov99/DL_24-25/Week_12 - Bigram language model using a neural network/README.md

 1. Two tensors are created - `xs` and `ys`.
 The tensor `xs` holds the index (position in the alphabet) of the character and `ys` holds the index of the character that should follow it.
 2. The dataset is comprised of integer values.
+3. The solution comprises solely of custom code - no layers or classes from `torch` should be used.

 **Test case:**